OData/odata.net/CONTRIBUTION.md

 Please submit a Contributor License Agreement (CLA) before submitting a pull request.
 Download the agreement ([Microsoft Contribution License Agreement.pdf](https://github.com/odata/odatacpp/wiki/files/Microsoft Contribution License Agreement.pdf)), sign, scan, and email it back to [cla@microsoft.com](mailto:cla@microsoft.com).
 Be sure to include your Github user name along with the agreement.
 Only after we have received the signed CLA, we'll review the pull request that you send.
 You only need to do this once for contributing to any Microsoft open source projects.

 ###Create a new issue on the issue tracker and link the pull request to it
 You should have an issue created on the [issue tracker](https://github.com/OData/odata.net/issues) before you work on the pull request.
-After the ODataCpp team has reviewed this issue and change its label to "accepting pull request", you can issue a pull request to us in which the link to the related issue is included.
+After the OData.NET team has reviewed this issue and change its label to "accepting pull request", you can issue a pull request to us in which the link to the related issue is included.
 ###Requirement of pull requests
 Your pull request should: